 Student Union, Coxwell Amphitheater

-Activities include interactive games and relay races, corn bag toss - a family competition called Cornhole, climbing wall, dunk the RAs, DUI-Ville Driving Course, Nutrition Game, free caricature drawings.
+Activities include interactive games and relay races, corn bag toss - a family competition called Cornhole, climbing wall, dunk the RAs, DUI-Ville Driving Course, Nutrition Game, and free caricature drawings.
 Families can also have a complimentary souvenir photo taken.
-Free popcorn, cotton candy, or sno-cones.
-Baptist Collegiate Ministry is returning to help you create your own souvenir tie-dye shirt.
+Free popcorn, cotton candy, and sno-cones.
+Baptist Collegiate Ministry is returning to create your own souvenir tie-dye shirt.
 T-shirts are available for purchase at $5 each or for $1 you can tie dye your own white t-shirts.
-Make time during the fun activities to stop by the Second Harvest Food Bank truck and fill bags with food items for weekend meals for children.
-Your family can make a difference for these children and gain an understanding why UNF is BIG on "transformational" experiences.

 Family Picnic Lunch Noon to 1:30 p.m.